NJIT-CS490/project2-m2-dp482/README.md

 Technical Issues

 1) The first technical issue that I faced was getting the Google OAuth login page.
 The chat app was loading the chat before the user sign-in, and not only that, but the user was able to chat without logging in.
-I asked one of my graduate friends for help, and we were successfully able to solve the issue by adding React Dom and updating a few lines of code in three different files.
+I asked one of my graduate friends for help, and we were successfully able to solve the issue by adding React Dom (render) and updating a few lines of code in three different files.

 2)	The second technical issue that I faced was getting the URL in a chat.
 If the user enters a URL it was not showing up on the chat display, but it was received by the server in AWS.
 I was successfully able to solve the issue by passing the function in the content file.
 Another small issue was the link was not clickable, and I solved that by looking it up on stack overflow.